 Given this important positioning, the nose can make or break the facial harmony of any man or woman.
 With a nose too big or small, too crooked or straight, too hooked or flat, the entire perception of the face will change.
 Altering the nose through rhinoplasty will typically help the other facial features to get noticed, now that facial balance and harmony have been restored.
-By working with your facial plastic surgeon to design the right rhinoplasty procedure for you, achieving the overall look you want could be as simple as one surgery.
+By working with facial plastic surgeon Dr. Miller in New York City, achieving the overall look you want could be as simple as one surgery.

 How Rhinoplasty Surgery is Performed